 - Combine barbeque sauce and honey and whisk to combine.
 Drizzle over water chestnuts.

-- Bake at 400 degrees for 1 hour, or until bacon begins to crisp.
+Bake at 400 degrees for 45 minutes to 1 hour, or until bacon begins to crisp.

 - Serve warm.